+Go Undergraduate per-credit-nour charg ges (tuition only)

+G6 PRIVATE INSTITUTIONS: \$972 1

-G6 PUBLIC INSTITUTIONS
+G6 PUBLIC INSTITUTIONS In-district:

-In-state (out-of-district):
+G6 PUBLIC INSTITUTIONS In-state (out-of-district):

-G6 PUBLIC INSTITUTIONS
+G6 PUBLIC INSTITUTIONS Out-of-state:

-Out-of-state:

-G6 NONRESIDENT ALIENS: \$927
+G6 NONRESIDENT ALIENS: \$972 1

 Caltech uses its own method of calculating units that differs from the standard definition of a credit hour.
 The rough equivalence is three Caltech units per credit hour.
-At \$309 per unit, the charge is \$927 per credit hour in 2009-2010.
+At \$324 per unit, the charge is \$972 per credit hour in 2010-2011.